pc2/Aurora-HLS/README.md

-﻿# Using Aurora for direct point-to-point communications
+﻿# Using AuroraFlow for direct point-to-point communications

 ## Introduction